$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

-Consider Scenario (i) with the barycenter overlapping $y_v$ for some vertex $v$.
-Proposition \ref{tree-characterization} ensures the $\deg(v)$ subtrees (branches neighboring to $v$) are fully stretched away from $y_v$ and the barycenter of the embedding overlaps $y_v$.
+\begin{proof}[Proof Sketch] { Assume \Cref{tree-characterization} holds in Scenario (i) with the mean overlapping $y_v$ for some vertex $v$.
+Proposition \ref{tree-characterization} ensures the $\deg(v)$ subtrees (branches neighboring to $v$) are fully stretched away from $y_v$ and the mean of the embedding overlaps $y_v$.
 Let us check when this is feasible.
-Contribution of every branch $b_i$ to total moment with respect to the barycenter, due to Proposition~\ref{tree-characterization}, has a magnitude
+Contribution of every branch $b_i$ to total moment with respect to the mean, due to Proposition~\ref{tree-characterization}, has a magnitude

 which can be towards an arbitrary direction.
 Call this value $M_i$ corresponding to branch $b_i$.
 We need to decide whether there exists an arrangement of vectors of known magnitudes, i.e., $\set{M_i}$, that sum up to zero.
 Using the triangle inequality, observe that the necessary and sufficient condition for existence of the desired arrangement is the largest moment for these vectors to be no larger than the sum of all the rest, i.e., $2 \max_i \set{M_i} \leq \sum_i M_i$.